Founder, former CEO, now Chairman and CTO, Origin Wireless AI

 He was 2022 IEEE President and CEO.
 He strived to "Make IEEE Your Professional Home", a motto that defines his IEEE Presidency.
 He has served as the IEEE Vice President, Technical Activities (2019), Division IX Director of IEEE Board of Directors (2016-17), and the President of IEEE Signal Processing Society (2012-13), in which he has also served as Vice President - Publications (2006-08) and a member on the Board of Governor.
 He was the Editor-in-Chief of IEEE Signal Processing Magazine (2003-05).
 Dr. Liu was a founder of Asia-Pacific Association of Signal and Information Processing (APSIPA).

 Dr. Liu was a Distinguished University Professor, Distinguished Scholar-Teacher, and Christine Kim Eminent Professor of Information Technology of the University of Maryland, College Park, from where he retired at the end of 2021 after over three decades of career in education.
-Over the past decades, he has trained over 70 Ph.D. and postdoctoral students, of which ten are now IEEE fellows, about thirty of whom are with major universities worldwide, and the rest are entrepreneurs or active members in industry.
+Over the past decades, he has trained over 70 Ph.D. and postdoctoral students, of which 13 are now IEEE fellows, about thirty of whom are with major universities worldwide, and the rest are entrepreneurs or active members in industry.
+According to the Mathematics Genealogy Project, he has had over 200+ Ph.D. descendants.

 Dr. Liu is the recipient of two IEEE Technical Field Awards: